DJ3-PM/roomie-backend/README.md

 ### `/api/favorites`

-This route handles favorites.
+This route handles favorites of users.

 ### `/api/locations`

-This route handles .
+This route handles locations of places.

 ### `/api/places`

-This route handles .
+This route handles places of users .

 ### `/api/profile`

-This route handle .
+This route handle profiles of users.

 ## Installation